-Every stolen motorcycle affects someone’s pocketbook and inevitably creates misery at the most inopportune time.
-Motorcycles can disappear on a ride as easily as they do from home.
-Whether at home or on the road, taking steps to keep from falling victim to theft is time well spent.
+Every stolen motorcycle affects someone’s pocketbook and inevitably causes heart ache at the most inopportune time.
+Motorcycles can disappear on a ride as easily as they do at home.
+Taking steps to keep from falling victim to theft is time well spent.

-Keeping a motorcycle safe at home is easier than while touring.
-Motorcycle security at home can leverage options that are simply not practical on a tour.
-For example, a garage to park in.
-Or in the absence of a garage, a post or immovable object to chain the bike to.
-Cameras are often available to keep an eye on things at all hours.
-But these options are not available or practical on a tour.
-Who wants to haul 5 feet of chain weighing anywhere from 15 to 20 pounds on a ride?
-And cameras?
-No way.
+Keeping a motorcycle safe at home is easier than on a tour.
+The same security options at home are simply not available on a tour.
+For example, a locked garage.
+Or in the absence of a garage, a handy post or other immovable object to chain the bike to.
+Home security cameras can help keep an eye on things at all hours.
+But cameras are not always available or well positioned on a tour.

-Touring riders by necessity are forced to strike a balance between adequate anti-theft measures and touring quality and convenience.
-This article will help make informed security choices using practical methods to give your motorcycle a fighting chance against the bad guys.
+Touring riders by necessity are forced to strike a balance between portable anti-theft devices and touring quality and convenience.
+Here are practical security tips for sport touring riders.

-Thieves supply a thriving market in stolen motorcycles and motorcycle parts.
-Crime data reveal that thieves don’t target one motorcycle make over another.
-The number of stolen Honda’s for example is in proportion to the number of Hondas registered, likewise with other makes.
-Police acknowledge that motorcycle thieves are opportunistic, taking the easiest, least secure, targets first rather than seeking out specific makes and models.
+Thieves operate a thriving marketplace in stolen motorcycles and motorcycle parts.
+According to crime data, thieves target all motorcycle makes and models equally.
+Data show the percentage of stolen motorcycles compared with registrations is similar across all brands.
+Police advise riders that motorcycle thieves are opportunistic and inclined to take the easiest, least secure, targets first rather than seeking out specific makes and models,

 How to Steal a Motorcycle